-If you’re feeling overwhelmed, know you aren’t alone.
-I’ve found there are 6 common problems entrepreneurs face when constructing business plan financials.
+If you’re feeling overwhelmed, know that you aren’t alone.
+Through my work, I’ve found there are actually six common problems entrepreneurs face when constructing business plan financials.

 The Intimidation Factor

 Your real numbers can be intimidating and hard to nail down.
 But the fact is, projections are important because they can be a useful tool for predicting the viability of your company.

 Not Knowing Where to Start

-Every successful business that ever started (and they all started somewhere) had to do what you’re doing right now — to seemingly pull numbers out of the air.
+Every successful business owner that ever started a company (and they all started somewhere) had to do what you’re doing right now — to seemingly pull numbers out of the air.
 Don’t waste time bemoaning the apparent impossibility of the task.

 Confusing Projections with Accounting

-If you’re hesitant to commit a number to paper, you may be suffering under the misconception that projections are accounting.
-It makes sense – accounting uses the same terminology.
+If you’re hesitant to commit a number to paper, you may be operating under the misconception that developing projections is the same as doing accounting.
+It makes sense that you might think that because accounting uses the same terminology.
 However, accounting looks backward.
-In the financial section of your business plan, you’re projecting forward to the future.
-And it’s actually waaaaayyyyy simpler to do forecasting than other accounting-type financials.
+Forecasts are exactly that — a forecast, an informed guess about the future — not the concrete, absolute numbers that you have when you’re doing accounting.

 Tending Toward Extremes